NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 # Solax Multi Inverter Integration for Home Assistant

 !
-This code is created with AI (chatGPT and Deepseek) !
-!
-If you want to contribute, you are very welcome !
+This code is created with AI (chatGPT and DeepSeek) If you want to contribute, you are very welcome !

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)